 Founded in 1932 as an accounting and secretarial school, SNHU enrolls 90,000 online students.
 Based on a 300-acre campus in Manchester, the private university delivers more than 200 online programs, including certificate, undergraduate, and graduate programs.

-SNHU offers a 120-credit online bachelor's in finance degree with a Certified Financial Planner Board-registered concentration.
+SNHU offers a 120-credit online bachelor’s in finance degree.
 The curriculum includes major courses in fundamentals of investments, corporate finance, financial markets, multinational corporate finance, financial regulations and ethics, and wealth management.
 The program culminates in a finance capstone.

 After earning their bachelor’s degree, many graduates pursue SNHU’s online BS-to-MS pathway.
 The university offers rolling admissions and charges no application fee.
 Students can apply up to 90 transfer credits toward their degree.
 Applicants do not need to submit SAT or ACT scores.